unicode-org/message-format-wg/exploration/maintaining-registry.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

-To address the above requirements, in addition to the default registry, create a template for registry functions and a process for proposing and evaluating these functions for inclusion into the MessageFormat v2 function registry.

-There would be three levels of expected maturity:
+The MessageFormat WG will maintain three separate function and option registries beginning with the LDML46 release.
+Future updates to these registries will coincide with LDML releases.

+Each registry consists of a set of template-derived documents.
+Each _function_ or _option_ entry in a registry consists of a separate document.
+An _option_ entry in a given registry will not be created if there is a corresponding _function_ entry in the same registry for which it is an _option_.
+Proposals to include functions into the default registry or to include functions or options into the RGI registry or to include functions or options into the Unicode reserved namespace registry need to follow a specific process.

+The three registries are:

+1. **Default Registry**
+This is a _function_ registry.
-- **Default Registry** includes functions that are normatively required by all implementations.
+It includes _functions_ (and only functions) that are normatively required to be implemented by all implementations.
+Each function describes it's operand or operands, its formatting options (if any) and their values, its selection options (if any) and their values, its formatting behavior (if any), its selection behavior (if any), and its resolved value behavior.
+Items in this registry are stable and subject to stability guarantees.
 Such entries will be limited in scope to functions that can reasonably be implemented in nearly any programming environment.
 > Examples: `:string`, `:number`, `:datetime`, `:date`, `:time`

-- **Recommended for General Implementation**
+2. **Recommended for General Implementation**
-  ("RGI", deliberately similar to RGI in emoji, although we probably want to change the name as the words inside the acronym are themselves different) RGI includes functions that are not normatively required but whose names, operands, and options are recommended.
+("RGI", deliberately similar to RGI in emoji, although we probably want to change the name as the words inside the acronym are themselves different) This registry can contain _functions_.
+It can also contain _options_ registered for _functions_ found in the default registry.
+Implmentations are not required to implement either _functions_ or _options_ to claim MF2 conformance, but MUST NOT implement functions or options that conflict with RGI entries.
+Each function describes it's operand or operands, its formatting options (if any) and their values, its selection options (if any) and their values, its formatting behavior (if any), its selection behavior (if any), and its resolved value behavior.
+Each option registry entry describes whether it affects formatting, selection or both;
+what its values are;
+and whether it is retained or affects the resolved value.
+Items in the RGI function or option registries are stable and subject to stability guarantees except that they MAY be promoted to the default registry.
+> Option Examples `:datetime` might have a `timezone` option in LDML46.
+> Function Examples: We don't currently have any, but potential work here
+> might includes personal name formatting, gender-based selectors, etc.

+RGI includes functions that are not normatively required but whose names, operands, and options are recommended.
 Implementations SHOULD use these function signatures when implementing the described functionality.
 This will promote message interoperability and reduce the learning curve for developers, tools, and translators.
-  > Examples: We don't currently have any, but potential work here
-  > might includes personal name formatting, gender-based selectors, etc.

-  RGI also includes _options_ that are not normatively required for MF2 conformance, but which implementers SHOULD implement.
-  These should be used as test cases to populate RGI as soon as possible in the Tech Preview period.
-  There are a number of these in the LDML45 Tech Preview:
-  - `:number`/`:integer` have: `currency`, `unit`, `currencyDisplay`, `currencySign`, and `unitDisplay`
-  - `:datetime` (et al) have: `calendar`, `numberingSystem`, and `timeZone`
-- **Unicode Extensions** includes optional functionality that implementations may adopt at their discretion.
-  These are provided as a reference.
+3. **Unicode Reserved Namespace**
-  Unicode extensions use the namespace `:u` (which is reserved by the specification).
+This registry is for items in the namespace `u:`, which is reserved for use by the Unicode Consortium.
+This registry can contain _functions_ or _options_.
+Implementations are not required to implement any values found in this registry and may adopt or ignore registry entries at their discretion.
-  Entries in the Unicode extension are stable and subject to the stability policy.
+Items in the Unicode Reserved Namespace function or option registries are stable and subject to stability guarantees.
-  That is, they will never be removed (but may be deprecated).
-  Unicode extensions can be used to incubate functionality before promotion (removing the `u:` namespace) to the RGI or default registries in future releases, although, in general, this should be avoided.
+This registry might sometimes be used to incubate functionality before promotion to the RGI or default registry in a future release.
+In such cases, the `u:` namespace version is retained, but deprecated.
 > Examples: Number and date skeletons are an example of Unicode extension
 > possibilities.
 > Providing a well-documented shorthand to augment "option bags" is
 > popular with some developers,
 > but it is not universally available and could represent a barrier to adoption
 > if normatively required.

-Having RGI means providing a process for developing and evaluating proposals.
-Since RGI functions and options are normative and stabilized, there should be a mechanism for making an RGI proposal that includes a beta period.
+Any registry entry goes through a development process that includes these levels of maturity:

+1. **Proposed** The _function_ or _option_, along with necessary documentation, has been proposed for inclusion in a future release.
+2. **Accepted** The _function_ or _option_ has been accepted but is not yet released.
+   During this period, changes can still be made.
+3. **Released** The _function_ or _option_ is accepted as of a given LDML release that MUST be specified.
+   1. **Deprecated** The _function_ or _option_ was previously _released_ but has been deprecated.
+      Implementations are still required to support deprecated items in the default registry.
+4. **Rejected** The _function_ or _option_ was considered and rejected by the MF2 WG and/or the CLDR-TC.
+   Such items are not part of any registry, but might be maintained for historical reference.

+A proposal can seek to modify an existing entry in a given registry.
+For example, if a _function_ `:foo` existed in the RGI registry, a proposal to add an _option_ `bar` to this function would take the form of a proposal to alter the existing registration of `:foo`.
+Multiple proposals can exist for a given _function_ or _option_.

-### RGI registry process and design
+### Registry process

-The timing of official releases of the default and RGI registries is the same as CLDR.
+The timing of official releases of the default and RGI registries is the same as CLDR/LDML.
-Each CLDR release will include:
+Each LDML release will include:
-- a specification for the default registry
+- **Approved** specifications in the default registry
-- a specification for the RGI registry
+- **Approved** specifications in the RGI registry
-- a specification for the Unicode extension registry
+- **Approved** specifications in the Unicode reserved namespace registry
 - a section of the MF2 specification specifically incorporating versions of the above
+- **Accepted** entries for each of the above available for testing and feedback

 Proposals for additions to any of the above registries include the following:
 - a design document, which MUST contain: